bgaze/bootstrap4-dialogs/README.md

 *   Install with Composer: `composer require bgaze/bootstrap4-dialogs`
 *   Install via CDN: `https://cdn.jsdelivr.net/gh/bgaze/bootstrap4-dialogs@1/dist/bootstrap4-dialogs.min.js`

-Just make sure to include required dependencies into your app, then the library script `bootstrap4-dialogs.min.js`.
+Just make sure to include required dependencies into your app, then include the library:

+*   If installed as a module, import it:
+    `const bsd = require("bgaze-bootstrap4-dialogs");`
+*   Otherwise include the script into your page:
+    `<script src="path/to/bootstrap4-dialogs.min.js"></script>`

 That's it!
 You can use the globally declared `bsd` object.

 ```javascript